Medium x WordPress Dispute: What Is The Best For You?

 Medium Practices

-When you get it, your content is introduced to any Medium user who is interested in your topic, even if they don’t follow you.
-Think of it kind of like getting published in the New York Times Business section.
+When you get it, your content is introduced to any Medium user interested in your topic, even if they don’t follow you.
+Think of it like getting published in the New York Times Business section.
 For example, if your article gets curated to the “Food” topic, anyone who’s browsing the food topic will see your content.
 You can see an example of the food topic below:

 Audience Perspective – WordPress x Medium Dispute

 If you’re not getting curated, you get very little benefit from Medium’s built-in audience.
 People who don’t already follow you can still find your posts if they search for it or are browsing a tag you’ve used, but you’re missing most of the benefit when you don’t get curated.
-I couldn’t find public data on the average curation rate, but people seem to say that ~65% is a great rate for an average writer on Medium.

 How To Gain Money On Medium?